Religious Studies

 Assessment

-- Evidence of religion
+- Evidence of the importance of religion today evaluative essay

-- Design Argument
+- Design Argument evaluative essay

-- End Unit assessment on God
+- End Unit assessment on God, two essays

-- Christmas essay
+- Christmas evaluative essay

 Term 2